VaeiFork/TurnInPlace/README.md

 ### 1.3.4
 * Fixed critical bug where ShouldIgnoreRootMotionMontage() condition was incorrectly inverted - **This is potentially breaking**
+* Added ability to set override on per-montage basis (check your anim set params)
 * Const-correctness

 ### 1.3.3